martinjackson/simple-widgets/docs/MenuBar.md

 ### NavBar.css

-The NavBar.css and DropDown.css files are used by the MenuBar component in the library.
+The sw-NavBar.css and sw-DropDown.css files are used by the MenuBar component in the library.
 The modal.css is use by the Header component in the library.

-The NavBar.css controls the main horizontal or vertical bar across the top of the screen.
+The sw-NavBar.css controls the main horizontal or vertical bar across the top of the screen.
 The only items that should be changed are the colors and the box shadow, along with the following CSS variables for vertical menus:

-1. --menu_width: the width of the menu.
+1. --menu_width: the width of the menu and submenus.
-2. --menu_height: the height of the menu.
+2. --menu_height: the height of the main menu.
+3. --menu_vertical_margin_left: the left margin spacing where the next vertical submenu begins.
+This needs to be less than the menu_width.
+4. --menu_horizontal_margin_left: the left margin spacing where the next submenu is next to the current menu.
+This should be the same as the menu_width.
+5. --margin_top: the margin at the top of the main menu.
-3. --menu_vertical_padding: the padding for the top of the menu for the openType of vertical and both.
+6. --menu_vertical_pad_top: the amount of padding at the top of the vertical main menu, so that it is below the three menu bars.
-4. --menu_horizontal_padding: the padding for the top of the menu for the openType of horizontal.
+7. --menu_vertical_pad_top_always: the amount of padding at the top of the main menu.
+This is used if the open type is always.
+8. --menu_vertical_pad_left: the padding for the text on the left of vertical menu.
+9. --menu_horizontal_pad_left: the amount of padding at the left of the horizontal main menu, so that it is right of the three menu bars.
+10. --horiz_menu_width: the width of the horizontal menu.
-5. --both_wh: the initial size of the box for the openType both option.
+11. --both_wh: the initial size of the box for the open both option.
 It is both the width and height.
-6. --horizontal_width: the initial horizontal width for the openType horizontal option.
+12. --horizontal_width: the initial horizontal width for the open horizontal option.
-7. --vertical_height: the initial vertical height for the openType vertical option.
+13. --vertical_height: the initial vertical height for the open vertical option.

 Other styling features may also be added.